RomanHargrave/tree-sitter-raku/README.md

 Tree-Sitter Lexer for Raku
 ==========================

+**This is a work in progress.
+The actual implementation, particularly the scanner, is due to change drastically as it is realized.**

 This is an *investigatory* implementation of a Raku grammar sufficient for syntax highlighting and indentation in most editors, particularly Emacs.